lmu-osc/Introduction-Simulations-in-R/sample-size-n.md

 ### Conclusion
 The sample size within a simulation affects the **precision** with which the parameters of that distribution can be estimated.

-What should determine the sample size within a simulation?
+What should determine the sample size within your simulation?
---> a sample size that is relevant to the context of the simulation, e.g. the sample size you will be able to reach in your study.
+--> a sample size that is relevant to the context of the simulation, e.g. the sample size you will be able to reach in your study, the minimum sample size that would allow you to detect the smallest effect of interest (as determined by a power analysis, which we will cover in a moment).

 ***